FAQs

 What about traffic during the morning peak?

 Our latest traffic heatmaps show us that congestion on these roads is mainly a problem in the afternoon and evening.
-However, there is an opportunity in our survey for you to tell us your experience with congestion outside of the afternoon/evening peak.
+However, there was an opportunity in our survey for you to tell us your experience with congestion outside of the afternoon/evening peak.